AdobeDocs/marketo.es-ES/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/adding-fields-to-a-revenue-explorer-report.md

    ![](assets/image2015-3-24-15-3a53-3a5.png)

-   ¡Increíble! ¡Ahora tienes un informe completo!
+   ¡Fantástico! ¡Ahora tienes un informe completo!

    ![](assets/image2015-3-24-15-3a55-3a7.png)